Ambam

-Ambam is a town and commune in South Province of Cameroon on the border with Equatorial Guinea and Gabon.
-This frontier town is located approximately 220 km from Yaoundé and as of 2005 had a population of 1,596.
+Ambam is a town and commune in the Vallée-du-Ntem department, South Province, Cameroon on the border with Equatorial Guinea and Gabon.
+This frontier town is located approximately 220 km from Yaoundé and as of 2005 had a population of 41,089.
 Traditionally, it has traded with its neighbouring countries across the border.
 The Fang are the main ethnic group.

 History

 This town was once occupied by the Germans under the nation of Kamerun.
 The Germans built several administrative buildings in Ambam as it was of strategic importance.